gdm413229/swwmgz_m/README.md

 Secondary fire unleashes the shitstorm bomb.
 If you thought primary fire was spammy, think again.

-Reload toggles between wide spread (default) and tight spread for primary.
+Zoom toggles between wide spread (default) and tight spread for primary.

 This weapon made the Unreal Engine cry, so GZDoom may suffer a lot too.